AusClimateService/npcp/reports/phase1/phase1_report.md

 A typical valid data range might be -30C to 60C for daily maximum temperature (tasmax), -45C to 50C for daily minimum temperature (tasmin), or 0mm to 1250mm for daily precipitation (pr).
-The following scaling formulas (used in this intercomparison) map the valid range of data values across the 500 integer values/bins:
+The following scaling formulas (used in the NPCP intercomparison) map the valid range of data values across the 500 integer values/bins:
 - (tasmax + 35) * 5
 - (tasmin + 55) * 5